 Seeing the men responsible for countless liquidations, torture, and the implementation of a ruthless dictator’s policy, act like frat boys is funny.
 It would not be as funny if great actors didn’t fill every role.
 They all speak with (mostly) their own accents, creating great contrasts between their characters.
 Michael Palin stutters his condemnation of whoever is out of favour at the moment.
 Steve Buscemi makes Khrushchev into a very American politician, a fixer who will use a soft touch for as long as is useful.
 Simon Russell Beale plays the chief of the secret police, Beria.
 His posher sounding British makes him a good foil for Buscemi’s Khrushchev.

 The accents and the fact that it is impossible to not think of the actors behind the roles, creates the feeling of caricature.
 I don’t know enough about the real history to say how well their personalities are captured, but the distance creates another nagging question that fuels the uncomfortable laughter: is it right that these men should be portrayed as pathetic power-hungry man-children?
 Even the most competent and ruthless, Beria, is foiled by his own childish tantrum in the end.
 This could be said for any Hitler joke.
-There is no difference, logically, but not emotionally.
+There is no difference, logically, but emotionally it feels off somehow.

 Beria’s death in particular seems like it is asking just that question: what have you been laughing at?
 The scene was shocking and graphic.
 It still manages to get a laugh in, perhaps undercutting any real question.
 The film ends with the classic still image with text over to explain their fates, twisting the old trope into a world of absurd yet deadly politics.